compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 _**An aside: the definition of the Frechet Derivative**_

 This definition of the derivative has a name: the Frechet derivative.
+It is a generalisation of the Total Derivative.
 Formally, we say that a function ``f : \mathcal{X} \to \mathcal{Y}`` is differentiable at a point ``x \in \mathcal{X}`` if there exists a linear operator ``D f [x] : \mathcal{X} \to \mathcal{Y}`` (the derivative) satisfying
 ```math
 \lim_{\text{d} h \to 0} \frac{\| f(x + \text{d} h) - f(x) + D f [x] (\text{d} h)  \|_\mathcal{Y}}{\| \text{d}h \|_\mathcal{X}} = 0,